vasoyaprince14/sql-optimizer/README.md

 - **Least Privilege**: Run with minimal required database permissions
 - **Audit Logging**: All operations are logged for security auditing
 - **Configuration Validation**: Secure configuration validation and recommendations

+### Protecting Your GitHub (Maintainers)
+- Enable 2FA for your GitHub and npm accounts
+- Add branch protection on `main`: required PR reviews, required status checks (CI), block force-pushes and deletions
+- Require signed commits and verified authors (optional but recommended)
+- Limit GitHub Actions permissions (read-all by default) and use environment protection for publish
+- Store secrets in GitHub Secrets only; rotate npm tokens regularly; use organization SSO if available
+- Enable Dependabot alerts and security updates; enable CodeQL code scanning
+- Add CODEOWNERS to enforce reviews from maintainers

 ## 🚀 Performance